Fraternité Eucharistein

 Located in Haute-Savoie, in the heart of the mountains, the Beauregard estate has a view of Mont Blanc!

-The château overlooks the village of St-Jeoire with its 3,000 inhabitants.
-Behind the château, a forest leads to alpine pastures that overlook the valley.
-Beautiful hikes await you with magnificent viewpoints!
+The château overlooks the village of St-Jeoire, home to 3,000 inhabitants.
+Behind the château, a forest leads to alpine meadows that tower above the valley.
+On Sundays, the surrounding mountains beckon with their summits, revealing sweeping panoramas across the Alps!
+Beautiful hikes await with breathtaking viewpoints.

-If you have a vehicle, other walks are accessible, particularly near Lake Geneva!
+If you have a car, other walks are within easy reach, including near Lake Geneva!
 You can also visit Chamonix or Annecy, less than an hour's drive away.

 .webp)